Home / Daily life / Recreational drugs & diabetes

 Considering the risk involved, people with diabetes are advised to avoid recreational drugs altogether.
 If you do choose to take drugs, you should speak with your doctor about how it may impact your diabetes management plan.

-1. Marijuana: How Can It Affect Your Health?
-The Centers for Disease Control and Prevention Page. https://www.cdc.gov/marijuana/health-effects.html.
-Accessed 16AUG2021
+1. Cannibis Health Effects.
+The Centers for Disease Control and Prevention Page. https://www.cdc.gov/cannabis/health-effects/index.html.
+Accessed 24JUN2024

 2. Cocaine and Diabetes.
 The Global Diabetes Community Page. https://www.diabetes.co.uk/recreational-drugs/cocaine.html.
 Accessed 16AUG2021